top of page

 I struggled with disordered eating in college and am a suicide survivor.
 It took me years of my own therapy to work through generational traumas, having been raised in a low-income family, and perfectionism.
 I share this because I am passionate about breaking down the stigmas associated with mental health and offer hope that life does get better.

 The picture attached is of me completing the Overnight in San Francisco: a 16-mile walk throughout the night to raise money for suicide awareness and prevention.
-If you are interested in learning more about The Overnight, please visit https://afsp.org/
+If you are interested in learning more about The Overnight, please visit https://afsp.org/ .
+Please visit https://988lifeline.org/ if you are in a crisis.

 Overnight 2.jpeg